increase conversions on your website

 Track Conversion Rates

-Traffic alone doesn’t mean success-what matters is how many visitors actually take action.
-If your conversion rate is low, something is blocking users from completing the journey.
+Traffic alone does not mean success-what matters is how many visitors actually act.
+If your conversion rate is low, something is blocking users from finishing the journey.

-Tracking conversion rates across different pages (landing pages, checkout pages, contact forms) helps pinpoint issues.
-If one page converts well while another underperforms, you can identify what’s working and apply those insights elsewhere.
-Optimising conversion rates means making the most of your existing traffic instead of constantly chasing more visitors.
+Tracking conversion rates across different pages (landing pages, checkout pages, contact forms) helps pinpoint the problem.
+If one page converts well and another lags, you can apply what is working to the page that is not.
+Optimising conversion rates means getting more from existing traffic instead of constantly chasing more.

 93